GildedSound/Quadify/README.md

 # Quadify AirPlay Version +0.5a – supplementary to core build

 This update builds on top of Matt Shepherd's Quadify platform.

-To date, AirPlay support has been incomplete... for users like me, AirPlay is a powerful application that turns an iOS device into a remote control that can provide access to podcasts, live streams and Apple Music library with the touch of a button, all in CD quality audio.
+To date, AirPlay support has been incomplete...
+I see AirPlay as a powerful tool that turns an iOS device into a remote control.
+It can provide access to a huge range of media, from podcasts, live streams to your Apple Music library with the touch of a button, all in CD quality audio.
+We know AirPort transmissions deliver dynamic metadata, so why not use it?

 ## Patch Summary